bludnic/bludnic/README.md

 I'm a dedicated JavaScript Developer, specializing in TypeScript, React, Vue, and Node.js.
 I stay updated with the latest development trends to keep my skills sharp.

-I actively contribute to open-source projects like [ADAMANT Messenger](https://github.com/adamant-im/adamant-im) and [OpenTrader](https://github.com/bludnic/opentrader).
-If you are a trader, you may be interested in OpenTrader, an open-source crypto trading bot.
-Here are the key features:
+I also contribute to open-source.
+If you are a trader, you may be interested in [OpenTrader](https://github.com/bludnic/opentrader), an open-source crypto trading bot 👇

 ## 🤖 OpenTrader